RuleBasedIntegration/RuleBasedIntegration.github.io/integrationRules.md

    29th edition, William H. Beyer, editor.
   - **<font face="courier">A&S</font>** is the ["Handbook of Mathematical Functions"](https://isbnsearch.org/isbn/9780486612720),
    Milton Abramowitz and Irene A. Stegun, editors.

+A zip file containing all the rule files organized in a hierarchical directory structure is also available for downloading by clicking on <a href="PdfRuleFiles/Rubi-4.16.1.0.zip">PDF rule files</a> or <a href="NotebookRuleFiles/Rubi-4.16.1.0.zip">Notebook rule files</a>.

 ## 1 Algebraic Function Rules